bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     	- failed
     	- error

-    - datetime - The last time the state has been changed.
+    - datetime - the last time the state has been changed.
-    - duration  -  How long a stage is in the current state.
+    - duration  -  how long a stage is in the current state.
 This field makes sense if a state field is 'starting', 'stopping' or 'deleting'.

 - Execution plan
     Execution plan consists of tasks.
 The number of tasks equals to a 'Parallelism' parameter.
 Each task has a unique name within the execution plan.
 Also the task has a set of Input stream names and their intervals of partitions.
 In general, it provides the information of the sources from which the data will be consumed.